prinx/txtconnect-php/README.md

 ## Contributing

-Give a :star: to the repo it's free :smile:.
+- Give a :star: to the repo, it's free :grin:
+- Fork the repo;
+- correct a bug, add a feature;
+- and create a pull request.

 ## License